yudiz-solutions/magento-firstorder-discount/README.md

 #### General Configuration

 - Extension enable : Select Yes/No to enable or disable the module
+- AutoApply Coupon enable : Select Yes/No to enable or disable the AutoApply Couponcode Functionality.
 - Shopping Cart price Rule : Choose the shopping Cart price Rule.
 Create cart price rule from Marketing -> Promotions -> Cart Price Rules